etclab/serving/dev/docs/samba-designs.md

 		- re-encryption keygen still scales linearly to number of replicas
 		- public re-encryption keys
 			- since re-encryption keys are public, what happens if an attacker takes control of a pod?
-				- hey can trivially read their own message with the pod's secret key
+				- They can trivially read their own message with the pod's secret key
 				- Even though re-encryption keys are public they cannot read messages destined for other pods.
 Assuming protection provided by enclaves hold, an attacker cannot leak other pod's secret key.
+				- **However, the attacker can read a message destined to a different replica of the same function.
+So, if the attacker intercepts the message, they can read it, change it and then re-encrypt it to the next function's public key.**
 	- pros
 		- `etcd` helps scale discovery of leader's `publicKey` and `publicParams` for members (replicas)
 		- `etcd` helps scale discover `publicKey` of all leaders in function chain